logpai/loglizer/docs/demo.md

 ```

 ### Run loglizer
-You can try the demos of loglizer on HDFS_2k.log as follows:
+You can try the demo scripts of loglizer on HDFS_100k.log_structured.csv as follows:

 ```
 $ mkdir loglizer